JulieLoi/social-media-app/client/README.md

 -Redo Login/Register
 -Do something for profiles with no posts

-ADD FAKE DATA (data.js in server folder)
 CREATE FAKE ADS other than mika cosmetics (randomize choose)

-FIX ANOTHER USERS PROFILE PAGE.
--Adding a friend on that friend list is glitchy...
--Just remove the addFriendsList feature there...
-FIX FRIENDS LIST

 Change profile picture?